 - Items too heavy for easy lifting onto a truck by two people.

 - Engine blocks, car batteries, tyres and body parts or any other car parts.

 - Gas cylinders.

 - Vegetable matter.

 - Cardboard or other recyclables.
-These can be put out for recycling collection every week, flattened, bundled, tied and placed next to the crate.
+These can be put out for recycling collection every 2 weeks in your recycling bin.

-Rubbish can be delivered to the Mornington Waste Transfer Station.
+Rubbish can be delivered to the Mornington Park Waste Transfer Station.

-REMEMBER: The total amount of material put out for collection should fit within an area two metres wide by two metres deep and stand no more than a metre high.
+REMEMBER: The total amount of material put out for collection should fit within an area two metres wide by two metres deep and stand no more than one metre high (4m3).